"I fear you speak upon the rack

 - In the Haven episode "301", Audrey Parker and an old woman are kidnapped and brutally interrogated by a menacing, silhouetted man about the Colorado Kid case from 27 years ago.
 Audrey's memories from that time period have been erased, and the old woman simply can't remember that far back.

 - The Dungeons & Dragons source book Book of Vile Darkness provides rules for torture, which provides a bonus on Intimidate checks made during interrogation.
 If the victim successfully resists or doesn't know any relevant information, he gets a bonus on Bluff checks to lie to the torturer.
+What's more, since the torturer is likely to believe Torture Always Works, they get a penalty to resist the Bluff checks.
+Unfortunately for the victim, the book notes that the torturer's likely to continue the process even once they get the information they're looking for.

 - The Order of the Stick does this, although actual torture isn't shown (thumbscrews, water torture and the rack are all mentioned).
 Instead, he's told that innocent people will be thrown off a tower into a horrific snarl in space-time if he doesn't give up the information he doesn't know (and a control group will be thrown off the other side, just off the tower, not into the Snarl.
 For Science!!).
 Notably, the fact that he maintains his claim of ignorance in face of this threat confirms his torturer's suspicions that he's telling the truth, while the actual torture didn't.

-- In My Little Pony: Friendship Is Magic episode "Party Of One", Spike honestly has no idea what Pinkie wants to know during his interrogation, so simply tells her what she wants to hear.
+- In My Little Pony: Friendship is Magic episode "Party Of One", Spike honestly has no idea what Pinkie wants to know during his interrogation, so simply tells her what she wants to hear.
 Ironically, he might have known or guessed about the surprise party Pinkie's friends are holding, so if she'd merely asked him what her friends were doing that afternoon, he might have been able to tell her, and avoid all of the unpleasantness.

 - In Robot Chicken the nerd accidentally nukes Canada (It makes sense in context, trust me) and is water-boarded until the government official makes him say he's working for Pakistan.